MoYousry510/IVolve-OJT/AWS-Tasks/Lab22.md

-## The Purrpose of this Lab is to create an s3 bucket and enable Versioning and Logging Through AWS-CLI
+## The Purpose of this Lab is to create an s3 bucket and enable Versioning and Logging Through AWS-CLI

 ### Step1: Make Sure you have Aws installed and configured